parttimenerd/parser-experiments/README.md

 #Parser Experiments

-Tiny parsers for educational purposes, for informations, look into the directory of a parser.
+Tiny parsers (mostly) for educational purposes, for informations, look into the directory of a parser.